Monday, May 3, 2010

 The judge folded his hands and spoke slowly, as if explaining basic arithmetic to a child.
 “Your friend grew up in a house where crime was the family business.
 His father was more familiar with a prison cell than his own living room.
 What else could you expect?
 He deserves some leniency."

 “But you?”
 The judge shook his head.
-“You were raised in a fine home, with a respected family, surrounded by books, ethics, and morals.
+“You were raised in a fine home, a highly respected family, surrounded by books, ethics, and morals.
 You should know better.
-And because you should know better, you deserve worse.”
+And because you should know better, you deserve worse!”

 Remembering the Patriarchs